By Alison Pidgeon, MA, LPC, GoodTherapy CE Presenter

 5. Blog, Blog, and Blog Some More

 Writing for well-known sites can help get your name out there and raise the profile and authority of your practice.
-GoodTherapy.org, for example, refers to its carefully screened member contributors as “Topic Experts” and links from each article to the author’s directory listing.
-GoodTherapy.org also shares the content it publishes with hundreds of thousands of social media followers, further funneling potential therapy seekers to contributor profiles.
+GoodTherapy, for example, links from each article to the author’s directory listing.
+GoodTherapy also shares the content it publishes with hundreds of thousands of social media followers, further funneling potential therapy seekers to contributor profiles.
 Although personal and practice sites generally can’t compete with big directories in terms of traffic and visibility, there is also value in blogging for your own website, as adding original content typically helps a site move up in search engine rankings.
 If you don’t have the first clue about how to blog, take a course or ask a web-savvy friend.
 The course I took was invaluable in helping me understand the technical side of blogging.
 Since I started writing regularly, my site has jumped significantly in search rankings.
 It also has provided plenty of material for Facebook ads.

 6. Facebook Ads